-Operation
+6. Operation

-Starting the Engine
+6.1 Starting the Engine

-- 1. Circle around the excavator, checking for any anomalies, informing the coworkers of the imminent task, and telling the signalman/flagman to stand by. - 2.
+- Before starting the engine, make sure the area surrounding the machine is clear of all persons before starting the engine.
+Failure to comply could result in death or serious injury. - Before starting the engine, circle around the excavator, check for any anomalies, inform the coworkers of the imminent task, and tell the signalman/flagman to stand by. - NEVER operate the engine in a closed building or area.
+Gasoline exhaust contains dangerous compounds.
+Proper ventilation is required under all circumstances.
+Failure to comply could result in death or serious injury. - NEVER start or operate the excavator from a place other than the driver's seat. - Be sure the surface you are driving on is strong enough to handle the operating mass of your excavator. - 1.
 Enter the cab in the way as depicted.

-Sit on the driver's seat, checking that there's no obstructions on the dashboard or around the joysticks.
-If you see any signs indicating the excavator is out of order, exit the cab. - 3.
-Fasten the seat belt and buckle up.
-Check all control rods/joysticks are in neutral position.
+2. Sit on the driver's seat and check that there are no obstructions on the dashboard or around the joysticks.
+If you see any signs indicating the excavator is out of order, exit the cab.

+- 3. Fasten the seat belt securely. - The seat belt can help ensure your safety if it is properly used and maintained.
+Never wear a seat belt loosely or with slack in the belt system.
+Never wear the belt if it is twisted or pinched between the seat structures.
+Failure to comply could result in death or serious injury. - 4.
+Check that all control rods/joysticks are in neutral position.
 If not, reset them to neutral.

-- 4. Locate the red power switch, which can be found on your left near the seat.
-Turn while pulling the switch in the direction as indicated by the label around the switch. - 5.
-Insert your ignition key and turn it clockwise.
+5. Locate the red power switch, which can be found on your left near the seat, and turn while pulling the switch in the direction indicated by the label around the switch.